Emily Davison: Legacy

 In 1968 a one-act play written by Joice Worters, Emily, was staged in Northumberland, focusing on the use of violence against the women's campaign.
 Davison is the subject of an opera, Emily (2013), by the British composer Tim Benjamin, and of "Emily Davison", a song by the American rock singer Greg Kihn.
 Davison also appears as a supporting character in the 2015 film Suffragette, in which she is portrayed by Natalie Press.
 Her death and funeral form the climax of the film.
 In January 2018 the cantata Pearl of Freedom, telling the story of Davison's suffragette struggles, was premiered.
 The music was by the composer Joanna Marsh; the librettist was David Pountney.

 In 1990 the Labour MPs Tony Benn and Jeremy Corbyn placed a commemorative plaque inside the cupboard in which Davison had hidden eighty years earlier.
-In April 2013 a plaque was unveiled at Epsom racecourse to mark the centenary of her death.
+In April 2013 a plaque was unveiled at Epsom Downs Racecourse to mark the centenary of her death.
 In January 2017 Royal Holloway announced that its new library would be named after her.
-The statue of Millicent Fawcett in Parliament Square, London, unveiled in April 2018, features Davison's name and picture, along with those of 58 other women's suffrage supporters, on the plinth of the statue.
+The statue of Millicent Fawcett in Parliament Square, London, unveiled in April 2018, features Davison's name and picture, along with those of 58 other women's suffrage supporters, on its plinth.
 The Women's Library, at the London School of Economics, holds several collections related to Davison.
 They include her personal papers and objects connected to her death.
-In June 2023 English Heritage unveiled a blue plaque at 43 Fairholme Road, Kensington, London where she lived when at Kensington High School in 1880s.
+In June 2023 English Heritage unveiled a blue plaque at 43 Fairholme Road, Kensington, London, where she lived when at Kensington High School in the 1880s.
 A statue of Davison, by the artist Christine Charlesworth, was installed in the marketplace at Epsom in 2021, following a campaign by volunteers from the Emily Davison Memorial Project.